sorcio/wotto/examples/c/README.md

 usage under control.
 Remember that the runtime can enforce a hard limit on memory usage.

-In the future Rusto will provide a more explicit memory API.
+In the future Wotto will provide a more explicit memory API.
 Before that, it's worth noting that WebAssembly comes with native instructions to query the size of the linear memory space, and to request it to grow.
 These instructions are exposed as clang intrinsics which you might use: